Click on tabs to learn about our…

 The goal of the Newport Wireless Mesh project is to provide low-cost, community supported mesh internet access to our primarily low income downtown neighborhood in Vermont’s Northeast Kingdom.

 The Newport Wireless Mesh, Inc., a non-profit incorporated in the state of Vermont with 501(c)(3) status, is designed to meet this need.
-The project is an off shoot of a community group which has been in existence for about eight years, and for six years has run a small art gallery and community center which serves the Newport downtown neighborhood.
+The project is an off shoot of a community group which for six years ran a community center which served the Newport downtown neighborhood.
 A member of the group received the 2015 Governor’s Service Award in recognition of the center’s work.

-Mesh internet routers have special firmware installed that allows all the routers in the system to communicate with one another, in a web pattern.
-By sharing the signal, mesh internet allows a very economical use of bandwidth.
+Mesh internet routers allow routers in the system to communicate with one another, in a web pattern.
 Even if there is no outside internet signal, the mesh will still function like a mini-web.

 Newport is a small town in northern Vermont that was once a thriving industrial hub on the railroad line.
 Dams on the Clyde River supplied power to various mills and there was a large sawmill on Lake Memphremagog.
 Newport’s location on the passenger rail line between Boston and Montreal made it an easy stop for well-known entertainers.
 Between 1936 and 1953, the International Club in Newport had the largest dance floor in New England, capable of holding 2,000 dancers.
 There were several large hotels catering to tourists here to enjoy the lovely lake views and recreation.
 Old-timers remember coming into town from the many surrounding dairy farms to the thriving downtown commercial area.